tinisikumeh/my-projects/README.md

 -----------------------------------------------------------------
 https://gba.ninja/?autorun=https://tinisikumeh.github.io/CS2261/AlienRun.gba
-(If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) -press select to play/pause the game -Use arrow keys to move -You win by making it to the top island
+(If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) -press select to play/pause(will be delete/backspace button on laptop) the game

+-Use arrow keys to move

+-You win by making it to the top island

 Design Portfolio